deshartman/crelay-ivr-replacement/server/assets/ivrWalkContext.md

 - **Parse the spoken content** to identify available options (e.g., "Press 1 for Sales, Press 2 for Support")
 - **Extract menu structure** including option numbers and descriptions
 - **Identify menu type**: numbered options, voice prompts, or mixed systems
+- **Recognise requests for account details** (e.g., "Enter your account number followed by #").
+At this point, you should terminate the call as you cannot provide such information, unless you have been given specific details as part of this context.
+Check the Account Details section of your context for any such information.
+- **Handle timeouts and invalid selections** gracefully
+- **Detect end states** such as connection to a human agent or termination messages
 - **Detect queue states** when you reach hold music or "please wait" messages

 ### 3. DTMF Tone Generation
-- Use the `send_dtmf` tool to send touch-tone signals
+- Use the `send_dtmf` tool to send touch-tone signals to the IVR to progress the tree
 - Send appropriate digits based on menu analysis (1, 2, 3, etc.)
 - Handle special cases like * (star) and # (pound) keys
 - Time DTMF sends appropriately after menu completion

 ## Exploration Strategy